 The bad state of HTTP pipelining was a primary driving factor behind HTTP/2 and its multiplexing feature.
 HTTP/2 multiplexing is truly and really "pipelining done right".
 It is way more solid, practical and solves the use case in a better way with better performance and fewer downsides and problems.

 In 2018, pipelining should be abandoned and HTTP/2 should be used instead.

-In 7.62.0 (release planned to happen in September 2018), we add code that ignores the "enable pipeline" option setting).
+In 7.62.0, we will add code that ignores the "enable pipeline" option setting).
 The *setopt() function would still return "OK" though so the application couldn't tell that this is happening.

 Users who truly need pipelining from that version will need to modify the code (ever so slightly) and rebuild.

 Six months later, in sync with the planned release happen in April 2019, (might be 7.66.0), assuming no major riots have occurred due to this in the mean time, we rip out the pipelining code.
 It is in the order of 1000 lines of libcurl code.